brac10/react-calendar-zoom/README.md

-# Getting Started with Create React App
-# This was writting in javascript
+# React Calendar Control using Zoom In/Out